gavinsawyer/ngx-firebase-web-authn/README.md

 ```
 ### Google Cloud setup
 - Enable the Anonymous authentication provider in Firebase if you are not using it already.
-- Assign the Default Compute Service Account the `Service Account Token Creator` role in [GCP IAM Service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts).
-This is required for all custom authentication patterns with Firebase.
+- Add the `Service Account Token Creator` role to your Firebase Functions' service account in [GCP IAM project permissions](https://console.cloud.google.com/iam-admin/iam).
+This is either the `Default compute service account` or the `App Engine default service account`, and can be seen under "Runtime service account" in [GCP Cloud Function configuration](https://console.cloud.google.com/functions/list) after deployment.